Dr Elsa Petit, PhD in Sociolinguistics, Senior Fellow of the Higher Education Academy (SFHEA)

 I am a graduate of the University of Lille III, Nord, France.
 I have a Licence (BA equivalent) in English Language, Literature & Civilisation with FLE (Teaching of French as a Foreign Language) and a Maîtrise (MA equivalent) in Linguistics (Phonetics; Sociolinguistics; Language, Identity & Social Culture; Experimental Methods in Speech & Language Research).
 I have done my PhD here at QMUL.
 I studied Sociolinguistics, examined sex differences in communicative competence in the French language and studied conversational strategies in single-sex friendship groups.

-I have developed my academic career at the Universities of Leeds (as a French Lectrice from 1994 to 1995), Royal Holloway University of London (as a French Language Assistant from 1995 to 1999 and as a Visiting Lecturer from 2004 to 2008), King's College London (as a French Language Tutor from 1998 to 2003) and Queen Mary University of London (as a French language Instructor from 1999 to 2009 and as the French Language Studies co-ordinator since 2009).
+I have developed my academic career at the Universities of Leeds (as a French Lectrice from 1994 to 1995), Royal Holloway University of London (as a French Language Assistant from 1995 to 1999 and as a Visiting Lecturer from 2004 to 2008), King's College London (as a French Language Tutor from 1998 to 2003) and Queen Mary University of London (as a French language Instructor from 1999 to 2009, as the French Language Studies Coordinator from 2009 until 2018 and as a Senior Lecturer from 2018).
 I also was an External Examiner on the French BA External Programme ran by Royal Holloway University of London and Senate House between 2004 until 2014 as well as on the French Language Programme which operates within the Humanities Department at Imperial College between 2011 and 2015.
 I am a Senior Fellow of the Higher Education Academy.